Bruno-Vdr/vssg/Doc/Templates.md

 ![Terminal](pictures/link_model.png " Link models")

 This section is the HTML model that will be used to generate any links in the push list page.
-It recognize 3 dynamic variables, substituted on push time:
+It recognizes 3 dynamic variables, substituted on push time:

 - **[@url]** : The url of the push page.
 - **[@date]** : The date of the target push.
 - **[@title]** : The title of the target push.
+- **[@num]** : The number of pushes in the topic.

 ## Topic List template: topics_list.htm: